Everest Base Camp- Campground in Khumjung, Nepal

 Mount Everest is the world's tallest mountain, reaching 29,029 feet (8,848.86 meters) above sea level.
 It is on the border between Nepal and Tibet in the Mahalangur Range of the Himalayas.
 All treks and journeys to the mountain start at Mount Everest Base Camp.

-Mount Everest Base Camp (EBC) is on the south side of the mountain in Nepal.
+Mount Everest Base Camp (EBC) is a campground on the south side of the mountain in Khumjung, Nepal.
 It is at an elevation of 17,598 feet (5,364 meters) and is at an elevation of 5,364 meters.
 Mount Everest has two base camps.
 One is on the north side of the mountain in Tibet, and the other is on the south side of the mountain in Nepal.
 Climbers and trekkers use the base camps as a place to rest, acclimatize to the altitude, and get prepared for the climb or trek.

-The value of Base Camp can't be overstated.
+The value of this campground can't be overstated.
 Before going higher up the mountain, it is important for hikers and trekkers to get used to the high altitude at this point.
 To get used to the lower amounts of oxygen at higher altitudes, the body needs to acclimate.
 Spending a few days at base camp lets the body get used to the higher altitude.
 This helps avoid altitude sickness and other health problems that could make the climb dangerous.

 Climbers also use the base camp as a place to rest and refuel before continuing their climb up the mountain.
 It offers basic things like food, drink, shelter, and medical care.
 Climbers can also meet other climbers at the base camp and talk about their adventures.

-For expeditions, the base camp is where climbers and support staff stay in tents and get tools ready for the ascent.
+For expeditions, the base campground is where climbers and support staff stay in tents and get tools ready for the ascent.
 It is also the place where hikers plan their route up the mountain and check the weather.
 The final push to the summit starts at the base camp.
 Before making the final push to the summit, hikers usually make several trips up and down the mountain to set up higher camps and get used to the altitude.

 Table of Contents